Air Wanganui's business on the rise with air ambulance and high-end charter services

 The King Air C90 is predominantly used as an air ambulance but can be configured for charter flights.
 It takes about 90 minutes to reconfigure an aircraft between the air ambulance and charter flight set-ups.

-The air ambulance is the "backbone" of Air Wanganui's services, Dean says.
+The air ambulance is the "backbone" of Air Wanganui's services, Martin says.

 "We fly about 600 patients a year in and out of Whanganui, transferring them anywhere from Dunedin to Auckland hospitals but predominantly to Wellington.